svera/onion-os-overrides/README.md

 # Onion OS overrides

-This repository contains a list of config files and tips for Onion OS, specifically aimed to the Miyoo Mini Plus console.
+This repository contains a list of config files and tips for [Onion OS](https://github.com/OnionUI/Onion), specifically aimed to the Miyoo Mini and Miyoo Mini Plus consoles.

 All modifications proposed here are for Onion OS 4.2.
 Instructions for other versions may vary.